 Several Injured After Volcanic Eruption At Japanese Ski Resort

-The sudden eruption of a volcano overlooking a ski resort in central Japan rained ash on the slopes and apparently triggered an avalanche that left at least one person missing and 10 others injured.
+The sudden eruption of a volcano overlooking a ski resort in central Japan rained ash on the slopes and may have triggered an avalanche that left at least one person missing and 10 others injured.

-Japan's Meteorological Agency, or JMA, reports that Mount Kusatsu-Shirane, located about 120 miles northwest of Tokyo, erupted early Tuesday.
+Japan's Meteorological Agency reports that Mount Kusatsu-Shirane, located about 120 miles northwest of Tokyo, erupted early Tuesday.

-According to The Japan Times, the eruption at Kusatsu, Gunma Prefecture, occurred just before 10 a.m. local time.
+According to The Japan Times, the eruption at Kusatsu, Gunma prefecture, occurred just before 10 a.m. local time.

-There were conflicting reports on the number of people caught in the avalanche.
-The newspaper quotes a local fire department official as saying four people were buried under the snow and that one of them was still missing.
+There were conflicting reports about the number of people caught in the avalanche.
+The newspaper quotes a local fire department official as saying that four people had been buried under the snow and one of them was still missing.

-However Reuters, quoting Japan's Self-Defense Force says six of its members, engaged in a training exercise, had been trapped in the snow.
-SDF said all six were rescued, but some of them had sustained injuries.
+But Reuters, quoting Japan's Self-Defense Force, says six of its members engaged in a training exercise had been trapped in the snow.
+The SDF said all six were rescued, although some of them had sustained injuries.

 Japanese media said as many as 15 had been injured, some of them hurt by falling volcanic rocks that also reportedly damaged roofs in the vicinity.